-Should event planners consider establishing AV and event staging costs at the very outset of their next?
+Should AV and event staging costs be an important consideration among event planners at the very outset of their next event?
 We think they should.

 As we wrote in Part One of this two-part series, AV planning can help nail down budgets and establish how the production will meet corporate objectives.